CRCIT/ui-grid-single-filter/README.md

-# Plugin module for quick filter with a single filter for ui-grid
+# "UI-Grid Single Filter"

-## Description
+Fast client filter for all properties in a single input.